 The Framework will provide a basis for identifying the different functions of roads in different places, recognising that, on many roads, place-based activities (such as walking, cycling, social interactions, leisure and retail) are more important, whilst also recognising that some roads have important movement functions.
 It will also help to identify these different functions on different roads and enable the most appropriate solutions to be implemented.
 Additionally, the Framework will link closely to our Healthy Streets for Surrey guidance, which will assist developers, the boroughs and district councils, and communities in understanding what we will be seeing when considering development proposals.

 Produce guidance on Healthy Streets for Surrey

 Healthy Streets are streets which are safe, green, beautiful, and resilient.
-We will produce guidance on Healthy Streets for Surrey, to deliver high quality, attractive, safe, accessible and sustainable development, that will contribute positively alongside other design elements such as Liveable Neighbourhoods to achieve a sense of place.
-The guide will be aimed at better embedding health, wellbeing and sustainability into our street design.
-When complete, the web-based guide will allow a range of users – from residents to master planners and highway engineers – to access and understand design guidance that helps them to create streets Healthy Streets.
-The guide will set out our design principles for streets in Surrey to be used both in new build and retrofit areas.
+We have produced guidance on Healthy Streets for Surrey, to deliver high quality, attractive, safe, accessible and sustainable development, that will contribute positively alongside other design elements such as Liveable Neighbourhoods to achieve a sense of place.
+The guide is aimed at better embedding health, wellbeing and sustainability into our street design.
+The guide allows a range of users, from residents to master planners and highway engineers, to access and understand design guidance that helps them to create streets as Healthy Streets.
+The guide sets out our design principles for streets in Surrey to be used both in new build and retrofit areas.

 Ensure that new development is focussed around sustainable mobility options

 We will work with partners to ensure that new development is located to promote sustainable transport use.
-This will include development near to public transport routes and walking and cycling infrastructure to support the use of sustainable modes and ensure residents can access opportunities such as employment and education by walking, cycling and public transport.
+This will include development near to public transport routes and walking and cycling infrastructure to support the use of sustainable travel modes, ensuring that residents can access opportunities such as employment and education by walking, cycling and public transport.

 Contribution to LTP4 objectives